Nevada -- History

-Abstract Received copy, on letterhead of the California State Telegraph Office, of Nevada Governor Nye's certification that the accompanying proclamation was a true copy, and article by Joseph H. Hazleton "The assassination of President Lincoln."
+Abstract Collection contains received copy from Oct.
+1864, on letterhead of the California State Telegraph Office, of Nevada Governor Nye's certification that the accompanying proclamation was a true copy, and article by Joseph H. Hazleton "The assassination of President Lincoln."

-Abstract Genealogical history of four families from colonial American times to the present.
+Abstract Helen Angel Fullenwider was a California researcher who researched their ancestors in 1991.
+Genealogical history of four families from colonial American times to the present.
 These families settled in Elko County, Nevada, beginning in 1859.

 Identifier: AC 0065

 Overview In April 1973, University President N. Edd Miller appointed the University of Nevada Centennial Committee to plan and execute the observance, in 1974-1975, of the 100th anniversary of the founding of the University of Nevada, Reno.
 The chairman of the committee was Samuel M. Basta, Dean of Community Relations.
 The collection contains correspondence, committee minutes, memorandums, and reports, 1973-1975; a traveling slide presentation sponsored by General University Extension in conjuction with...

 Abstract Frank's memories of Cherry Creek include early mining, events, people, law, religion, the Chinatown section, Indians, Cousin Jacks (English), fraternal lodges, schools, early automobiles, and the railroad.